Lights Out (2016 film): Special effects

 Special effects of having the ghost appear and disappear were mostly done by using a split-screen technique as also used in the short.
 Sandberg said "Whenever she's in frame with another character, it's basically just a split screen.
 So you shoot it with her and without her.
 You turn the camera on with her, you turn it off and she walks off, and then you turn it on again.
 It's super simple, actually."
 Sandberg also made a list of what he called the "light gags", or different ways to create light sources from flashlights to cell phones and gunfire.
 In the scene when Diana appears in Rebecca's room, James Wan suggested replacing passing car headlights in an early treatment with the flashing neon sign that appears in the final film.

-Suicide concerns and ending
+Ending Concerns

 After hearing concerns from critics that the ending of the film was promoting suicide, Sandberg interviewed with The A.V.
 Club where he said he was distressed about that idea, and wanted to explain his position.
-He said that he originally wanted to make a film about depression, as he has also suffered from it, and that one of his friends had committed suicide.
+He said that he originally wanted to make a film about depression, as he has also suffered from it, and that one of his friends had died by suicide.
 Diana was not a ghost back then, but during the development of the film, it became more of a horror film.
 It still retained some themes about depression and mental illness.
 He had originally shot a second ending to the film in which Martin becomes depressed and Diana comes back one more time before she is killed.
 Test audiences concluded that Sophie's sacrifice would have been in vain.